stanmaz/BBOalert/README.md

 - add supplementary text using text processing features.
 BBOalert will ignore all irrelevant text while retrieving the data from the clipboard
 - start eventually with the existing file describing your bidding system (I expect that you did it already).
 Then, you can insert  the BBOalert data anywhere in the text.
 Remember : the file must begin with the "BBOalert" keyword.

-"Confirm bids" option in BBO ("Account" + "Settings") is required to be able to enter or review alert's explanation before making the call.
+"Confirm bids" option in BBO ("Account" + "Settings") is required to be able to enter or review alert's explanation before confirming the call.